jenkins-x/jx-docs/content/en/v3/admin/guides/cluster-recovery/cluster-demo.md

 ## What is not recovered

-Any Custom Resources not stored in git will not be recovered, for example Jenkins X Pipeline Activities.
+Any Custom Resources not stored in git will not be recovered, for example JayeX Pipeline Activities.
 There are solutions like [Velero](https://velero.io/) that handles backups which could be used.